OWL Design

 Balancing form with function, we give spaces room to breathe so they work better and allow design details to shine.
 Drawing on a love of nature and craftsmanship, we enjoy working with fresh colour combinations, organic shapes, graphic patterns and natural materials to create interiors that instinctively feel good.

 Simone: Sophie and I would both agree that working on our dream project a few years ago really enabled us to ‘flex our interior design muscles’.
-The brief and budget allowed us to experiment with our bespoke furniture designs, and bold colour and texture combinations.
-This boosted our confidence for future projects and now we try to always include unique pieces for you clients.
-As Sophie mentioned having our first big press article was also really exciting!
+The brief and budget allowed us to experiment with our bespoke furniture designs and bold colour and texture combinations.
+This boosted our confidence for future projects, and now we try to always include unique pieces for your clients.
+As Sophie mentioned, having our first big press article was also really exciting!

 Owl does not follow trends or a strict design ‘look’ as we believe every client and project needs to be treated individually.
-We do, however, tend to have elements we like to include throughout our projects, such as bespoke headboards, and patterns through the form.
-‘Maximalist minimalist’ is a good way to describe the Owl style – lots of bold silhouettes and accent colours but not too much clutter.
+We do, however, tend to have elements we like to include throughout our projects, such as bespoke headboards and patterns throughout the form.
+‘Maximalist minimalist’ is a good way to describe the Owl style – lots of bold silhouettes and accent colours, but not too much clutter.
 We like to create ‘joyful sustainable’ interiors and aim to bring positivity and joy to the space through design.
-We also like to create interiors that can be as sustainable it can be through use of materials and its longevity and usability.
+We also like to create interiors that can be as sustainable as they can be through the use of materials and their longevity and usability.

-Sophie: There are so many it is hard to choose a favourite!
-We are just finishing up a project for a large family home that has been a joy to work on from beginning to end – everything worked so well from the relationship with the clients, the architects and the contractors and we are all so happy with the end result.
-We are really excited to share this one in coming months, it’s so special.
+Sophie: There are so many, it is hard to choose a favourite!
+We are just finishing up a project for a large family home that has been a joy to work on from beginning to end – everything worked so well from the relationship with the clients, the architects, and the contractors, and we are all so happy with the end result.
+We are really excited to share this one in the coming months; it’s so special.

-Sophie: There are so many gorgeous pieces it was hard to choose, but I narrowed it down to these 3:
+Sophie: There are so many gorgeous pieces it was hard to choose, but I narrowed it down to these:

 Automa Coffee Table – I love the futuristic yet retro feel of this coffee table by Pietro Franceschini.